 Peter is a consulting partner at KPMG with a combined 20 years of experience across nuclear, renewables, coal, gas, hydro, upstream, and downstream sub-sectors.
+Since October 2014 Peter holds a leading role in the Energy and Natural Resources sector in the Nordic European region.

 A published expert on energy markets in BRIC and Central and Eastern Europe (CEE).
 He has advised governments and industry participants on national gas and electricity market structures, company transformations and business strategy.